Joanna-T/annotation-platform/README.md

 ## Data Storage

 All annotation data is stored as items in DynamoDB, and is free for retrieval.
-NER  labels for each annotation task in the annotation task DynamoDB table within the “labels” item.
+NER  labels for each annotation task are stored in the annotation task DynamoDB table within the “labels” item.
 Categorical question answers are stored in the “question_answers” item.

 The semantic agreement and inter-annotator agreement, calculated by the lambda functions,  is stored within the “Medical Question” data item.

-Annotation documents are stored within an S3 image bucket.
+Annotation documents are stored within the platform S3 image bucket.

 # Administrative process